OpenRefine/openrefine.org/src/pages/mission_vision.md

 ## OpenRefine Vision

-A more informed world where working with data is easy and engaging
+A more informed world where working with data is easy and engaging.